simacna/teamdraftleague/README.md

 ## Team Draft League

-Team Draft League is a Rails project designed to facilitate the setup and maintenance of any team-based league.
+Team Draft League is a Rails project designed to facilitate the creation and maintenance of any team-based league.
 It allows for:
 * Player, team, and league creation
 * Multiple seasons
 * Match scheduling and reporting